CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 ![Actions screen with tests running](./images/1-5-actions-screen-with-test-running.png)

-When they pass, the action will be marked as passed.
+When the test run succeeds, the action will be marked as passed.
 If you go back to the Conversation tab of your PR, you'll see a green "All checks have passed".

 ![PR screen with tests passed](./images/1-6-pr-screen-with-tests-passed.png)